Oleg Losev: Career and personal life

-Death

 Losev died of starvation in 1942, at the age of 38, along with many other civilians, during the Siege of Leningrad by the Germans during World War 2.
 It is not known where he was buried.

 Light-emitting diodes

 In radio receivers, crystal detectors were often forward-biased with DC current from a battery to make them more sensitive rectifiers.
 In the course of investigating biased junctions as a technician at Nizhny Novgorod around 1924, Losev noticed that when direct current was passed through a silicon carbide (carborundum) point contact junction, a spot of greenish light was given off at the contact point.
 Losev had constructed a light-emitting diode (LED).
 Although this effect had been noticed in 1907 by British Marconi engineer Henry Joseph Round, he had just published a brief two paragraph note on it.
 Losev was the first to investigate the effect, propose a theory of how it worked, and envision practical applications.
 In 1927, Losev published details in a Russian journal.